RickStrahl/Westwind.AspnetCore.LiveReload/LiveReloadServer/README.md

 * Generic Static File Web Server you can launch in any folder
 * Just start `LiveReloadServer` in a folder or specify `--webroot` folder
-* Also supports Razor Pages that don't have external dependencies
 * Automatic LiveReload functionality for change detection and browser refresh
 * Options to customize location, port, files checked etc.
 * Easily installed and updated with `dotnet tool -g install LiveReloadServer`
+* Also supports Razor Pages that don't have external dependencies

 This Dotnet Tool is a generic local Web Server that you can start in **any folder** to provide simple and quick HTTP access.
 You can serve static resoures as well as loose Razor Pages as long as those Razor Pages don't require external dependencies.

-Live Reload is enabled by default and checks for changes to common static files as well as Razor pages.
+Live Reload is enabled by default and checks for changes to common static files.
 If a checked file is changed, the browser's current page is refreshed.
+You can map additional extensions that trigger the LiveReload.

 You can also use this 'generic' server behind a live Web Server by using installing the main project as a deployed Web application.